AyanSayyed-coder/go-web-app-devopsified/README.md

 WE WILL ALSO SET AN INGRESS CONTROLLER.
 SO, THAT THE INGRESS CONTROLLER WOULD CREATE A LOAD BALANCER DEPENDING ON INGRESS CONFIGURATION.SO, THAT THE APPLICATION CAN BE EXPOSED TO THE OUTSIDE WORLD
 After containerization a application , push the image into dockerhub because kubernetes cluster try pullout image from dockerhub
-Ingress controller watches ingress resources and create loadbalancer
+Ingress controller watches ingress resources and create loadbalancer Chart.yml provides the information of the chart you can assume it as the metadata.So,it provides the information of the chart